boggri/Display_text_stile_tables_v.2.0/README.md

 Then type our text and enjoy!

 P.S.
-Program doesn't recognize any other symbols except alphabetical (instead it tipes "?").
+Program doesn't recognize any other symbols except alphabetical (instead it types "?").

 # You are able to create your own symbols table.
 1) You must to define length of your simbols in txt file (dont forget to include right-side whitespaces)